Scraping web pages with Julia and the HTTP and Gumbo packages

 … so that we can ask for the status code:

-… then we get the same sort of error we saw earlier in our 404 example:
+By contrast, if we had left out the status_exception=false argument in our code above, we would have received the same sort of error we saw earlier in our 404 example:

 ERROR: HTTP.ExceptionRequest.StatusError